rancher/rancher-docs/docs/how-to-guides/new-user-guides/authentication-permissions-and-global-configuration/authentication-config/configure-generic-oidc.md

 :::warning

-Rancher will use the value received in the "sub" claim to form the PrincipalID which is the unique identifier in Rancher.
-It is important to make this a value that will be unique and immutable.
+Rancher uses the value received in the "sub" claim to form the PrincipalID which is the unique identifier in Rancher.
+It is important to make this a value that is unique and immutable.

 :::